Sierra-Bakery/dwipe/README.md

 The **W** (wiped) and **s** (partially wiped) states are persistent across reboots.
 This is achieved by writing metadata to the first 16KB of the device:
 - First 15KB: zeros
-- Next 1KB: JSON metadata (timestamp, bytes written, total size, mode)
+- Next 1KB: JSON metadata (timestamp, bytes written, total size, mode, verification status)

-When a device with persistent state is displayed, additional information shows when it was wiped and the completion percentage.
+When a device with persistent state is displayed, additional information shows:
+- When it was wiped and the completion percentage
+- Verification status: ✓ (passed), ✗ (failed), or no symbol (not verified)

 ### The Help Screen